jessicaluong/CMPT419-Project/README.md

 Our agent is able to detect: raise hand, thumbs up, thumbs down, cheering, crossing arms, and clapping.

 ## Step 4.
 Quit applications
-To quit Python, press 'q' or 'Escape'.
+To quit Python webcam capture, press 'q' or 'Escape'.
-To quit Unity, press 'Command-Q' on Mac.
+To quit Unity application, press 'Command-Q' on Mac.

+# Reflection

+## TODO

 # For Development Use

 ## Unity communication
-Run ```python main.py --use_unity``` to use Unity communication.
+Run ```python3 Python/main.py --use_unity``` to use Unity communication.
-Run ```python main.py --use_unity --dev_mode``` to use Unity communication and try out sending signals to Unity through command-line input.
+Run ```python3 Python/main.py --dev_mode``` to display recognized signal to screen and print to terminal.